-Sensitizing Gulu women on better family planning project will reach out to twenty-eight rural villages.
+Sensitizing women and men including the youth on better family planning project will reach out to twenty-eight rural villages.
 The project involves the sensitizing and training of women and men on better family planning practices, such as safer birth control methods, spacing births, reducing HIV/AIDS through the use of condoms.
 The program involves training local healthcare workers and laypersons to outreach the community.
 Recipients receive family planning birth control options and training.

 What is the issue, problem, or challenge?